Polish PM ready for EU sanctions scrap

 New face

-Morawiecki, a 49-year old former banker who speaks English and German, took up his post earlier week, giving PiS a more EU-friendly face.
+Morawiecki, a 49-year old former banker who speaks English and German, took up his post earlier this week, giving PiS a more EU-friendly face.

 He said on Thursday, in one pro-EU concession, that Poland would respect the ruling of the EU court on logging in a primeval forest.